tuna-pizza/MEDSupplementaryMaterial/README.md

-# MEDSupplementaryMaterial

-Supplementary Material for our GD 2023 Submission.
+# Supplementary Material for our GD 2023 Submission.

 Folder Stimuli contains all experimental stimuli, where S1 - Slow Speed